kwartler/GSERM_Text_Remote_student/README.md

-# GSERM_Text_Remote_admin
-GSERM Text Mining Course for Remote Participation
+# GSERM Text Mining Course for Remote Participation

 **Each day, please perform a `git pull` to get the most up to date files and lessons.**